Table Of Contents for: [3] The symbolism of the Passover Seder Meal

 He’s a humble king.

-It is an interesting thought that the Head of the Church, the King of kings, could have put on a crown for the opening ceremony of bringing in the new Covenant!
+It is interesting that the Head of the Church, the King of Kings, could have put on a humble crown for the opening ceremony of bringing in the new Covenant!

 At the Seder meal, the woman of the house then says a prayer and lights two candles.